 Having a job offer from a Spanish employer is a must for a work visa.
 The job must be related to your studies or experience.
 Also, the employer must have advertised for the job in the EU.
 If he/she could not find someone in the EU, then he/she can offer you the job.

 The job offer must lead to a work contract.
 The Spanish employer and the employee must sign a work contract.
 It must be compatible with the work rules in Spain.
-You have to provide a copy of the work contract for the application process.
+You as the employer have to provide a copy of the work contract for the application process.

 Being healthy is the other feature.
 You can not suffer from a serious health condition and apply for a work visa.
 The applicant can not be a threat to the safety of the public.

-The application process for work visa is as follows:
+The application process for a work visa is as follows:

 As explained above, not everyone needs a Spain work visa.
 A few countries are exempt from it.
 You should see whether you are among the visa-free countries or not.
 If you are, you should not apply.
 You can enter Spain with your passport.

-However, when you are not among the list, you have to apply for a Spain work visa.
+However, when you are not on the list, you have to apply for a Spain work visa.
+Remember that even the visa-free countries need to apply for a work permit or Residence Permit for long stays.

 See if you are eligible for a Spain work visa or not.
 It’s a brilliant idea before you begin the application procedure.
 You could see the section above to make sure of it.
 If you can meet up with the standards, work on your conditions.
 Improve your status.